 BlkWomenHustle® is a Black woman-owned networking and membership platform with a community of 100,000+ Black women.
 The platform also has a business directory, they offer consultations through the BlkWomenHustle® Collective, and they have a free resource library and podcast to further elevate their members and help them market their businesses.

 21. Blocal Search

 Blocal Search is a Black woman-owned online directory and app that makes it easy to find Black-owned businesses across the country.
 They also offer a service that connects you to interns to help with your business.

 Fee: From $4.99/mo upwards

-Buy From A Black Woman is a non-profit organization dedicated to supporting Black women business owners through education, funding and other supportive tools and resources.
-They also have an online directory with over 500 Black women-owned businesses that they showcase and promote via the directory, their newsletter and social media.
+Buy From A Black Woman is a non-profit organization dedicated to supporting Black women business owners through education, funding, community and other supportive tools and resources.
+They also have an online directory with over 600 Black women-owned businesses that they showcase and promote via the directory, their newsletter and social media.

 byblack is set to be a premier directory of Black businesses.
 An initiative of the U.S. Black Chambers, the platform will leverage a network of over 140 local Black chambers that currently support over 260K Black businesses.